 Locally, many peepers made the move weeks ago during warmer weather, though not all.

 Each year, locals volunteer to help amphibians cross roads.
-For a sense of how dangerous the trek is, here are some numbers from March 2018 reported to the DEC by local volunteers.
+For a sense of how dangerous the trek is, here are some numbers from a recent night, reported to the DEC by local volunteers.

 Interested in volunteering to help?
 Here’s the DEC page.